Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 - Players can Sell animals amongst each other

 - Animals age and their sell value declines as they Age - When they get older than their max age, they die.
+[80% Done - Age sell value not implemented]

 # TO-DO LIST

-- Attempt to breed **ONE** set of animals.
-There is a 50% chanse that a new animal will be made from doing this (This requires the same type of animal and different genders on each animal).

-    In case a baby animal is made, the player can name the baby/babies.
-Each respective baby has a 50:50 chanse of being Male or Female. //Not started

-- If an animal reaches HEALTH_VALUE 0 - It dies. //Not started

 - A player is removed from the game, when they have no animals and no money left. //Case clarified - Should be eliminated if in Resource Limbo - Not started

-- Each animal can only eat between 1-3 types of food within the game.
-A player is not allowed to feed an Animal with a food type that is not within it's given food types. //Waiting on clarification if Animal can be attempted to be fed with an erronous food type (but it won't eat it)

 - After the last round, all animals are sold off and the Player receives currency equal to the value of their sold animals. //Not started